Chapter 5

 “Me too,” Yathi agreed.

-“I like home better,” Goguk said.
+“I like home better,” Goguk chimed in.

 “I want to see the land of legend,” Kolo said.